 Whether you’re an educator, manager, or HR professional, it’s important to have an ‘action plan’ with resources and contacts that participants can turn to if they need to talk to someone.

-If you are a teacher, make sure students know how to contact their counsellor or safeguarding officer at your school.
+If you are a teacher, make sure students know how to contact their counsellor, youth worker, or safeguarding officer at your school.
 If you are a manager, make sure that participants have access to local mental health hotlines or text messaging services.
 Our own online self-help resource, www.thelilyjoproject.com/#help, is also a great link to share for further information and support.

 Allow yourself time to reflect and absorb the information for yourself.